Transportation Planning & Environmental Analysis

 Increased Industrial Development Requires Transportation Facility Upgrades

 The other thing everybody right now is talking about is COVID-19 and the economy and how that affects things moving forward.
-It seems like for the most part the state DOT and local cities projects that we have ongoing right now, they seem to be moving forward, moving ahead.
-There’s still some question down the road of what impact this has on the road use tax fund and sales taxes and it’s going to do for transportation projects further out.
-I don’t think we know what that picture looks like yet, but in the near term it looks like projects are moving forward.
-It’s definitely something that we’re watching and we’re concerned about, because transportation projects are generally a major part of any kind of economic recovery.
-It’ll be interesting to see, how those projects move forward and how communities develop those projects moving forward.
+It seems like for the most part the state DOT and local city’s projects that we have ongoing right now, seem to be moving forward, moving ahead.
+There’s still some question down the road of what impact this has on the road use tax fund and sales taxes and what it’s going to do for transportation projects further out.
+I don’t think we know what that picture looks like yet, but in the near term, it looks like projects are moving forward.
+It’s definitely something that we’re watching, and we’re concerned about because transportation projects are generally a major part of any kind of economic recovery.
+It’ll be interesting to see how those projects move forward and how communities develop those projects moving forward.

 Sure.
 Yeah.
 You mentioned transportation projects with light industrial developments.
-Fortunately here at Snyder, the environmental group has had decades worth of experience on that through our land development business unit.
-So we’re very well versed in having that private-public partnerships and an Amazon or some other private entity coming to a city or a county with a plan.
-And ultimately the transportation component becomes a major piece to the project.
-When we’re dealing with say the Corps of Engineers or Iowa Department of Natural Resources, while they are generally interested in the roadway or the industrial development or just the development in general, they’re really looking at the big picture.
+Fortunately, here at Snyder, the environmental group has had decades worth of experience on that through our land development business unit.
+So we’re very well versed in having that private-public partnership and an Amazon or some other private entity coming to a city or a county with a plan.
+And ultimately, the transportation component becomes a major piece of the project.
+When we’re dealing with, say the Corps of Engineers or Iowa Department of Natural Resources, while they are generally interested in the roadway or the industrial development or just the development in general, they’re really looking at the big picture.
 What’s the footprint of the entire project?
 We’ve had clients try to persuade or want us to persuade, one of the regulatory agencies into, you know, let’s try to phase it.
-Well, we’ve learned over time that again, the Corps of Engineers, DNR and other agencies, they want the big picture there.
+Well, we’ve learned over time that again, the Corps of Engineers, DNR, and other agencies, want the big picture there.
 They don’t want to circumvent permits.

 Proactive Project Planning for Transportation Stimulus Package

 Well, and you mentioned stimulus.
 You know, there’s been rumors of some type of stimulus type package similar to what we had in 2009, after this try to stimulate the economy.
-And I think we did learn some lessons from the recovery act from before and they want shovel ready projects.
-And that ended up becoming a lot of pavement rehabilitation projects, because they didn’t need permits or they didn’t need right away.
+And I think we did learn some lessons from the recovery act from before and they want shovel-ready projects.
+And that ended up becoming a lot of pavement rehabilitation projects because they didn’t need permits or they didn’t need them right away.
 They were easy to clear and easy to move forward quickly.
 I think if there is another round of stimulus.
 Our clients will be looking at those types of projects they may have on the back burner or they maybe did a little initial planning for maybe consider looking at what the environmental permitting should be or could be.
-Maybe there’s some that will require permits, but there are nationwide permits so we can get those moving forward right now.
-So then when we do know what a stimulus looks like a few months out or more than that, well we’ve got those permits in hand and we have a shovel ready project that we can move forward with versus we see the program and then we decide what projects fit into that.
+Maybe some will require permits, but there are nationwide permits so we can get those moving forward right now.
+So then, when we do know what a stimulus looks like a few months out or more than that, well, we’ve got those permits in hand, and we have a shovel-ready project that we can move forward with verses we see the program, and then we decide what projects fit into that.
 So I think some proactive planning now and we can certainly assist our clients with doing that, would put them in a good position to get stimulus funds if they are available.

 Architectural & Archeological Survey Requirements on Construction Projects

 Yes, absolutely.
-You mentioned a lot of those studies up front.
-Another one we have come up a lot is just the architectural and archeological reviews.
-Just understanding what is going to be required upfront because we’ve had some projects where we get surprised a little bit by the level of field work that’s necessary and there are certain timeframes when you can actually do that field work.
+You mentioned a lot of those studies upfront.
+Another one we have come up with a lot is just the architectural and archeological reviews.
+Just understanding what is going to be required upfront because we’ve had some projects where we get surprised a little bit by the level of fieldwork that’s necessary, and there are certain timeframes when you can do that fieldwork.
 So even, especially with the SWAP project, since it’s the SWAP fundings, a few years old now, but it’s, it’s still a little new.
 So I think there was some misunderstanding upfront of what that SWAP meant.
-Yes, it takes away some of the federal component, but again, there’s still those permits there.
-So really, that’s a consultation with the environmental staff and the Iowa DOT of what is really required by that particular SWAP funding for that particular project.
+Yes, it takes away some of the federal components, but again, there are still those permits there.
+So really, that’s a consultation with the environmental staff and the Iowa DOT of what is required by that particular SWAP funding for that particular project.

-Talking with some of the other PMs in the transportation group, one of the things we’ve had come up on a few different projects too is going through those architectural and archeological reviews.
-What requirements are going to be on the construction of the project.
-We’ve had in some cases with architectural reviews, we have of course have historical properties, we’re not really effecting the property, but we’re doing construction next to them.
+Talking with some of the other P.M.s in the transportation group, one of the things we’ve had come upon a few different projects, too is going through those architectural and archeological reviews.
+What requirements are going to be on the construction of the project?
+We’ve had in some cases with architectural reviews, we have, of course, have historical properties, we’re not really affecting the property, but we’re doing construction next to them.
 There’s been some fairly substantial costs involved in vibration monitoring, things like that.
-Just to make sure that you follow through on what you said you would do during the preliminary design process and that’s not affect those resources and some of those costs can be quite substantial so it’s understand those costs early and then make sure you’re developing those into your costs estimates.
+Just to make sure that you follow through on what you said you would do during the preliminary design process and that does not affect those resources and some of those costs can be quite substantial, so it’s understanding those costs early and then making sure you’re developing those into your costs estimates.
 So your clients aren’t surprised by those construction costs after bidding.
-But other than that, I can’t really think of any other issues.
+But other than that, I can’t think of any other issues.

-So going back to something we talked about initially is that good communication with the client, good communication with the team and a strong relationship and communication with those regulatory agencies so that we understand the rules, regulations, and policies in order to move the projects forward.
+So going back to something we talked about initially is good communication with the client, good communication with the team, and a strong relationship and communication with those regulatory agencies so that we understand the rules, regulations, and policies in order to move the projects forward.